STAY IN THE KNOW

 JB: Who were your music idols, and those who most influenced your musical style?

-JB: What was the inspiration for the song you sang at the contest, and why did you choose that particular song?
+JB: What was the inspiration for the songs you sang at the contest, and why did you choose those particular songs?

 JB: How would you describe the brand that you now represent?
 To really stand out in the SL Music scene, you have to have something special about your performances.
 How do you define your music style?

-JB: What are your landmark performances?
+JB: Are there any truly landmark performances you can recall?
 Best Memories performing both in RL and in SL?

 JB: You’ve been on the grid for over 17 years now.
-What advice could you give to someone who wants to be a songwriter?
+What advice could you give to someone who wants to be a singer/songwriter?

 JB: Is there anything else you would like to share with our SL Enquirer Readers?